-Fresno is California’s fifth largest city, with an estimated population of over 509,000 residents.
-Located in the heart of the San Joaquin Valley, 200 miles north of Los Angeles, Fresno got its start as a railroad town in 1872 and has a diversified economy dominated by health care, agriculture, food processing, and the entertainment.
+Located in the heart of the San Joaquin Valley, Fresno got its start as a railroad town in 1872.
+The city has a diversified economy dominated by health care, agriculture, food processing, and the entertainment.
 The city not only has a long history of industrialized use of asbestos, but it’s also the county seat of Fresno County, the site of various naturally-occurring asbestos deposits.
-In addition, the U.S. Environmental Protection Agency (EPA) has designated two heavily-contaminated asbestos mines in Fresno County as Superfund sites.
+The U.S. Environmental Protection Agency (EPA) has designated two heavily-contaminated asbestos mines in Fresno County as Superfund sites.

 Currently, over $30 billion is available in trust funds for victims of asbestos.
 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for a substantial amount of compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top Fresno asbestos lawyers, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Fresno was founded in 1872 by the Central Pacific Railroad as a train station next to a wheat field owned by Anthony Easterby.
 The city grew around a core formed by the railroad station, as well as several stores, as settlers from other parts of the country moved into the area.
 Fresno took its name from both the Spanish word for ash tree and from Fresno County, which was established in 1856 and was larger than it is today.
 In 1874, voters decided to move the county seat to Fresno, which became an incorporated city in 1885.